December 29, 2025 (5mo ago)

 I Asked for a Tip Calculator.
 Claude Asked Me 27 Questions First.

-I just wanted to build a simple tip calculator.
+I just wanted a basic tip calculator.
 Enter bill amount, pick tip percentage, done.
 Maybe add bill splitting if I felt ambitious.
 Fifteen minutes of work, tops.

 30 minutes later (total time from empty directory to deployed on Vercel), I had a production-ready app.